-132 For example, R v Green (police officer was a member of the jury); R v Williamson (senior Crown Prosecutor sat on the jury) [2007] UKHL 37.
+E.g., R v Green (police officer was a member of the jury); R v Williamson [2007] UKHL 37 (senior Crown Prosecutor sat on the jury).

-133 Hanif & Khan v UK [2009] ECHR 1426.
+Hanif & Khan v UK [2009] ECHR 1426.

-134 This might also entail some physical alterations to the existing Jersey "No.2 Court" and also the Court known as "The Old Library."
+This might also entail some physical alterations to the existing Jersey 'No. 2 Court' and also the court known as 'The Old Library'.

-135 1996 JLR Notes 19.
-The full judgment can be found in the unreported series 2nd December, 1996.
+JLR Note 19.
+The full judgment can be found in the unreported series, 2 December 1996.

-years.
-The Jurats may disagree: one deciding that 3 years is appropriate and the other believing that 4 years is merited.
-The Judge might view the matter as meriting a sentence at the bottom end of the range of 2 years but, according to statute, would in fact only have a choice between the views of the Jurats, neither of which he agrees with.
-Unless further discussion were to solve the dilemma, or a decision made to rehear the matter before the Superior Number (involving a greater number of Jurats) the Defendant would receive an extra year's imprisonment being the least sentence available to the Judge.
-Such a result might be dismissed as a theoretical possibility only but actually is the type of situation recorded as having occurred as long ago as 1847.136 Clearly, a decision arrived at in this way cannot be fair and must risk a breach of the Defendant's article 6 rights under the European Convention.
+range of two to four years.
+The Jurats may disagree: one deciding that three years is appropriate and the other believing that four years is merited.
+The judge might view the matter as meriting a sentence at the bottom end of the range of two years but, according to statute, would in fact only have a choice between the views of the Jurats, neither of which he agrees with.
+Unless further discussion were to solve the dilemma, or a decision made to rehear the matter before the Superior Number (involving a greater number of Jurats), the defendant would receive an extra year's imprisonment, being the least sentence available to the judge.
+Such a result might be dismissed as a theoretical possibility only but actually is the type of situation recorded as having occurred as long ago as 1847.
+Clearly, a decision arrived at in this way cannot be fair and must risk a breach of the defendant's article 6 rights under the European Convention.

-Even if abolition of the casting vote were deemed to be too radical an option, at the very least, the Judge's decision must not be fettered by statute in the way that it currently is, and the Judge should be left to arrive at his own independent view.
+Even if abolition of the casting vote were deemed to be too radical an option, at the very least, the judge's decision must not be fettered by statute in the way that it currently is, and the judge should be left to arrive at his own independent view.
 In addition, there would remain a potential problem for the Royal Court of Guernsey to the extent that the Bailiff does not retire with the Jurats and is not therefore familiar with the discussion and reasoning of the Jurats on any particular point.
-If called upon to exercise a casting vote, it would appear difficult for him to reach a fully informed decision; this being one of the justifications for current Jersey practice.
+If called upon to exercise a casting vote, it would appear difficult for him to reach a fully informed decision, this being one of the justifications for current Jersey practice.

 With regard to Jurats that are also appointed to sit as a Lieutenant Bailiff, it is proposed that the exercise of such post of Lieutenant Bailiff should be reserved for ceremonial occasions only, unless the Jurat concerned happens also to be appropriately legally qualified.
-Even in the latter circumstance, however, the type of case that such a Lieutenant Bailiff should sit on, perhaps also should be controlled by practice direction so as to match the complexity of the case to the legal expertise of the particular Lieutenant Bailiff concerned.
+Even in the latter circumstance, however, the type of case that such a Lieutenant Bailiff should sit on perhaps also should be controlled by practice direction so as to match the complexity of the case to the legal expertise of the particular Lieutenant Bailiff concerned.

-In respect of training, it would seem sensible for Jurats to receive training comparable to that received by Lay Magistrates in England and Wales and in addition to that which is already regarded as appropriate to better understand the peculiarities of local practice.
-Obviously, not all training that Magistrates receive would be relevant for practice in the Channel Islands, but the Institute of Law recently created in Jersey might be in a good position to assist in adapting the English framework to local demands even in the absence of any other resource being made available.
+In respect of training, it would seem sensible for Jurats to receive training comparable to that received by lay magistrates in England and Wales and in addition to that which is already regarded as appropriate to better understand the peculiarities of local practice.
+Obviously, not all training that magistrates receive would be relevant for practice in the Channel Islands, but the Institute of Law recently created in Jersey might be in a good position to assist in adapting the English framework to local demands even in the absence of any other resource being made available.